top of page

 3. Get yourself into the Water

-There are so many lakes all over Washington state to visit, even near Seattle.
-You can find several kayaking or paddleboarding opportunities all around good driving distance from Seattle.
-The water is calm and the temperatures are perfect around July and August.
-If you're in the city, people love to go to Gasworks Park or Green lake l i've found green lake to be warm enough to swim.
+I've found Green Lake to be warm enough to swim.
 They have rentals at both lakes.
-A little outside of the city, Lake Sammamish is not a far drive, people love to picnic their with friends and families.
-I found that water to be slightly rougher for paddleboarding.
-If you dont mind a drive, head out to Diablo Lake (or Ross lake) for some stunning glacier blue water (right photo below).
+A little outside of the city, Lake Sammamish is not a far drive, People love to picnic there with friends and families.
+I found that the water was slightly rougher for paddleboarding.
+If you don't mind a drive, head out to Diablo Lake (or Ross Lake) for some stunning glacier blue water (right photo below).

 4. Crystal Mountain Gondola Ride